Quantum-inspired Techniques in Tensor Networks for Industrial Contexts: Introduction to tensor networks

 An extension of the MPS representation is the Matrix Product Operator (MPO) \cite{MPO}, consisting in allowing each node to have 2 physical indexes, as we see in Fig. \ref{fig: MPS and MPO} b).
 The usefulness of this representation lies in cases where we want to represent a matrix of $d^{2N}$ components, such as a quantum interaction.
 In this case, the number of elements to store is $2d^2b+(N-2)d^2b^2$.

 Such forms can be obtained mainly in three ways.
 The first is by logical construction of the representation, so that the interactions between the different nodes of the tensor network generate the tensor we want.
 The second will be the variational construction, consisting of starting with a test set of tensors and using techniques such as gradient descent to get it to become the one we want to represent.
-The third is by singular value decomposition (SVD) \cite{SVD}, iterative, where we perform an SVD for each pair of physical indexes.
+The third is by iterative singular value decomposition (SVD) \cite{SVD,TT_rounding}, where we reshape the tensor across successive bipartitions and apply SVDs recursively.
 There is also an optimized method for sparse tensors \cite{TT_Sparse}.

 Importantly, either representation can be used to represent a vector, matrix, or general tensor, since we can convert an $m$-tensor to an $n$-tensor by techniques such as `grouping' and `splitting' \cite{TN}, a bijective mapping from one set of indexes to another set of indexes.